3D Mechanical Engineering And Design Software | Autodesk

 CAE covers a broad range of analyses.
 It performs complex tasks such as finite element analysis (FEA) and computational fluid dynamics (CFD) virtually before creating physical prototypes.

 CAM refers to the use of software to help automate the manufacturing process.
-CAM is typically used to create toolpaths for 2.5-axis to 5-axis CNC milling, turning and mill-turn.
+CAM is typically used to create toolpaths for 2.5-axis to 5-axis CNC milling, turning, and mill-turn (US site).

 Customer name